jackywuis/IsolateNS/README.md

 Most of the functions in this program are mainly based on codes from other people.
 Thanks to Mr. Adel Qalieh who wrote 'dN/dS Calculator' which is available from https://github.com/adelq/dnds.

-To use this program you need to input a VCF file to specify your SNP (only SNP is accept! no indel allow!) and a genbank file in gbk/gbf format to specify positions of genes.
+To use this program you need to input a VCF file (or a gd file given by program Breseq) to specify your SNP (only SNP is accept! no indel allow!) and a genbank file in gbk/gbf format to specify positions of genes.

 The mainly usage is as following: